In part 1, I explained why encrypted messengers are important. In this part, we will look at particular messengers and compare them.

 A big advantage of Matrix is the ability to create bridges to other messengers.
 You have to run these yourself or you can buy them from a company that operates them, but you can get Slack, WhatsApp, Discord, Telegram, Microsoft Teams, or even Signal users into Element.
 Beware, if you don’t run the bridge yourself, the operator can see the decrypted messages.
 For example, if you want to use one messenger for everything or connect to other bots, systems, and so on, there’s a diverse ecosystem for that in Element.

 What is the security?
-The encryption is similar to Signal, but the important thing is how to verify that the server is not lying to us and showing us a different key.
+The encryption is quite good, but the important thing is how to verify that the server is not lying to us and showing us a different key.
 Similar to Signal or Threema, for example, we can authenticate the user by scanning a QR code when we are present in person.
 But it’s also possible to authenticate using an emoji.
 Both parties receive several emoji images during authentication, and their job is to verify in a secure way that they are the same.
 They can do this in person or, for example, via another encrypted and signed method of communication.
 Or, at worst, via an encrypted video call.
 Of course, if you use the same and trusted server (for example your own), you don’t have to do the verification.

 Similar to Telegram, you can make “bots” that can tell you the price of Bitcoin, arrange a meeting, connect you to another communication service, see if you have any new tickets on github, or a number of other things.
 If you want to tweak your Matrix installation, you can then use Element (as a Matrix client) for virtually all your communication needs, no matter what channel your users are writing to you through.